adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter3/domainmgr.md

 Within the table editor, you can right-click on any row to delete or edit values.
 This will update the time stamp and etag, ensuring that your mobile clients are updated as well.

+### Limitations of the Azure Storage Domain Manager
 There are, of course, caveats to working in Azure Mobile Apps with Azure Table Storage.
 There are three major caveats that you should be aware of.